richardogundele/thespain/README.md

-Use this repo as a template to deploy a Python [FastAPI](https://fastapi.tiangolo.com) service on Render.
-See https://render.com/docs/deploy-fastapi or follow the steps below:

-# Backend Chat App with FastAPI, GPT-4 and SQLite
+# AI Powered Backend App with FastAPI, GPT-4 and SQLite
-This is a simple chat application built using FastAPI and SQLite.
+This is an AI powered chat application that leverages on GPT-4 API built using FastAPI and Python.
 It allows users to interact with a chatbot that responds to text and speech inputs.
-Conversations are stored in an SQLite database for future reference.
+Conversations are stored in a MongoDB database for future reference and fine tuning of the GPT Model.

-## Features
-- **Text Chat**: Users can input text messages and receive responses from the chatbot.

-- **Speech Input**: Users can send speech inputs, which are converted to text and processed.

-- **Chat History**: Conversations are saved in an SQLite database, allowing users to retrieve previous chat history.

 ## Setup
 To run this project, follow these steps: